 David’s work often uses place as a metaphor for person, drawing on inner and outer landscapes to explore his experiences as father, son, and partner.
-David has poems recently published or forthcoming in 2 Bridges Review, Barely South Review, and Yellow Chair Review.
+David has poems recently published in 2 Bridges Review, Barely South Review, and Yellow Chair Review.
 His poems have been printed in journals and magazines like San Pedro River Review, Blue Hour Magazine, Contemporary American Voices, and T(OUR).
-He’s also a winner of the University Prize from the Academy of American Poets.
+He’s a winner of the University Prize from the Academy of American Poets.
 His chapbook Moons, Roads, and Rivers will be published later this year by Finishing Line Press.
 An avid birder and book nerd, David runs a small branch library in the Wilkes-Barre area, where he also edits Word Fountain, the Literary Magazine of the Osterhout Free Library.

 In My Own Words